It sounds strange to even say, why does cottage cheese taste like metal?

 I’ll have to admit that the first time I ever tasted cottage cheese, I thought it was one of the weirdest things ever.

-In truth, I wasn’t really sure what to expect, but it definitely wasn’t what I was greeted with.
+In truth, I wasn’t sure what to expect, but it wasn’t what I was greeted with.

 However, my main reason for consuming cottage cheese was to find a quick, simple, and easy form of protein to ingest (post-workout fuel).